 I often get asked, “What were your reasons for wanting to become a veterinarian?”
 Though a simple and direct question, my answer to this now addresses more the question of, “Why do I love being a veterinarian?”

 As many of you know, my father is also a veterinarian.
-In fact, come next year he will have devoted 50 years of his life to this incredible profession.
+Come next year he will have devoted 50 years of his life to this incredible profession.
 50 years….
 That is Five-Zero!
-I wish all of you out there the opportunity to meet him because he is one man who has touched so many lives with a gentle heart and everyday makes this world a better place.
-To this day he still actively practices with me, teaches me, guides me and, yes, gives me a hard time like all great parents do.
+I wish all of you out there the opportunity to meet him because he is one man who has touched so many lives with a gentle heart and every day makes this world a better place.
+To this day he still actively practices with me, teaches me, guides me, and, yes, gives me a hard time as all great parents do.

-So at this point you might be thinking, “Dr. James became a veterinarian because his daddy was a veterinarian.”
+So at this point, you might be thinking, “Dr. James became a veterinarian because his daddy was a veterinarian.”
 That could not be farther from the truth.
 There is no doubt that in some way it played a role, but it goes much deeper than that.
-In fact, he actually discouraged me for years from pursuing a career in veterinary medicine and tried to steer me towards pediatric medicine because of my profound love for children.
+He discouraged me for years from pursuing a career in veterinary medicine and tried to steer me towards pediatric medicine because of my profound love for children.

 When they love, it is in the purest form.

 When they show excitement, it is in the purest form.

 When they are sad, it is in the purest form.